1-Lipschitz Neural Networks are more expressive with N-Activations: Empirical Results

 We plot the mean squared errors on the training set for different activation functions during the 1000 training epochs in \Cref{fig:mse_figure}.
 Furthermore, we visualize the actual functions that were learned by the models in \cref{fig:approximations}.
-In both figures \emph{ReLU} refers to a network with unrestricted fully connected layers, whereas the other models have \ols \AOL linear layers.